benjamincrozat/legacy-blog/posts/3-how-to-clear-cache-laravel.md

 # 6 kind of caches in Laravel & how to clear them for debugging

-Some performance issues at scale can come from repeatedly computing values for [Laravel's bootstrapping process](https://laravel.com/docs/lifecycle), which occurs at each request your visitors make (unless you're using [Octane](https://laravel.com/docs/octane)).

-Therefore, caching those values is essential to help your application stays fast.

-Sometimes though, problems happen, and cache gets in the way of debugging.

-Let's see how we can clear every cache Laravel uses.
+**To clear Laravel's cache, use the `php artisan optimize:clear` command.**

+But if you want to understand what you're doing, we need to talk more deeply about all the kind of caches there are in Laravel.
+Why they exist, and how to clear them individually.
+Because when problems happen, cache may get in the way of your debugging process.

 ## Clear Laravel's general cache